Andrew Tate launches his own comic book series with a ridiculous price tag - Dexerto

 There aren’t that many content creator-back comic book series, although there is one that comes to mind as a point of comparison: MoistCr1TiKaL‘s GodSlap series.

-In comparison to Tate’s series, the first book in his GodSlap series is $12 for a physical copy and $5 for a digital one, making Tate’s comic almost 7 times more expensive if we’re comparing physical versions.
+In comparison to Tate’s series, the first book in his GodSlap series is $12 for a physical copy and $5 for a digital one, making Tate’s comic more than 8 times more expensive if we’re comparing physical versions.
 Whether Tate’s fans can justify the price tag for his comic remains to be seen.